csci3251-2020/student-1155136675/readme.md

 1. # About me
-Hi there, I am Sunny.
+Hi there, I am **Sunny**.
 It's my honor to have you here.
 I am now studying computer engineering in CUHK.
 I want to become a programmer that can make a change to people.
 What's more?
 I love to play basketball and PS4.

 2. ## Experience in Github
 I am still learning to use Github now but I think it is a very powerful tool for programmers working as a team.

-3.## Skills I learnt
+3. ## Skills I learnt
 - [x] c++
 - [x] c
 - [x] java